Loading page...

 Before AI: Owner personally responds to every inquiry.
 Takes hours daily.
 Response times suffer during busy periods.

 With AI: AI drafts responses to common inquiries.
 Owner reviews and sends.
-Same personal touch, 80% less time.
+Same personal touch, fraction of the time.
 Faster response times improve close rates.

 Before AI: Hire an agency ($3-5k/month) or do it yourself (5-10 hours/week).
 Either way, it's expensive or inconsistent.

 With AI: Generate first drafts of blog posts, social content, email campaigns.
 Edit and personalize.
-Get 80% of the output at 20% of the cost.
+Get most of the output at a fraction of the cost.

 Before AI: Export to spreadsheet.
 Spend hours trying to find patterns.
 Give up and make decisions on gut feel.